Claude · ChatGPT · Professional Use

 Claude tends to hedge in these situations more consistently than ChatGPT.
 It's more likely to add qualifiers, flag when something needs professional review, and avoid phrasing that implies authority it doesn't have.

-I don't use either model as a substitute for professional legal or financial advice.
-But when I'm drafting something that touches those domains — a compliance checklist, a patient-facing explainer, a contract summary — I'd rather start with a model that errs toward caution.
+Neither model is a substitute for professional legal or financial advice.
+But when drafting something that touches those domains, a compliance checklist, a patient-facing explainer, a contract summary, starting with the model that errs toward caution is the safer choice.

 Honest handling of contradictions in source material